kadisoka/iam/README.md

 ## Features

-* Flexible deployment: as microservice or as a module for your Go application
+* Flexible utilizations: as microservice or as a package to be imported into your Go applications.
+Transitioning between utilization types is possible.
 * OAuth 2.0 conforming authorization server
 * Web UI which provides good user experience.
 We want that out of the box, this project provides not only functional, but also good experience for the users.
 * Online and always up-to-date REST API documentation
 * Non-desctructive database design
+* Designed as a resilient service
 * Password-based user authentication.
 Supported algorithm: argon2
 * SMS delivery service integrations (for delivering the OTPs): Vonage (Nexmo), Telesign, Twilio